A broker’s guide to selling workers’ compensation to hotels

 - Do you have an active safety committee?

-- 35% of injuries occur in year one4
+- Early training is crucial.
+35% of employee injuries occur in the first year of employment.4

-- Traveling between buildings or floors, fatigue, and overexertion = higher safety risk
+- Traveling between buildings or floors, along with fatigue and overexertion during peak periods, can significantly increase injury risk.

 With Kinetic, you can offer: